There are only two categories of problems in the world:

 If you can do something about the problem, then there is no need to be anxious about it.
 You know that you can exert some degree of influence on the outcome.
 What you actually need to do is sit down and make a list of the actions you need to do in order to achieve the result you desire, or at least do whatever is in your power to move the needle a little closer in the right direction.
 And then you just need to do those things.
 There’s no point in stressing out over this.
 Your ‘problem’ is not really a problem at all: it is just a process you need to sort out, execute, and perhaps reiterate.

 If you can not do anything about the problem, then there is equally no point to being anxious about it.
-If you can not address the problem, then you must conclude that your stress and anxiety will have equally no bearing or influence on the outcome either.
+If you cannot address the issue, then you must conclude that your stress and anxiety will have equally no bearing or influence on the outcome, either.
 There is no point in expending emotional energy towards a problem for which such effort is guaranteed to have zero effect.

 Logically, then, should we not conclude that we are often quite irrational in our stress?
 When we are anxious we are either a) needlessly expending energy that we could employ to resolve the issue, or b) needlessly expending energy to change something that we do not possess the ability to change in the first place.